-The 82P33731 accepts six differential reference inputs and six single ended reference inputs that can operate at common GNSS, Ethernet, SONET/SDH and PDH frequencies that range from 1 Pulse Per Second (PPS) to 650 MHz.
+The 82P33831 accepts six differential reference inputs and six single ended reference inputs that can operate at common GNSS, Ethernet, SONET/SDH and PDH frequencies that range in frequency from 1 Pulse Per Second (PPS) to 650 MHz.
 The device also provides two Alternate Mark Inversion (AMI) inputs for Composite Clock (CC) signals bearing 64 kHz, 8 kHz and 0.4 kHz synchronization information.
 The references are continually monitored for loss of signal and for frequency offset per user programmed thresholds.
-All of the references are available to both Digital PLLs (DPLLs).
+All of the references are available to all three DPLLs.
 The active reference for each DPLL is determined by forced selection or by automatic selection based on user programmed priorities and locking allowances and based on the reference monitors and LOS inputs.

-The 82P33731 can accept a clock reference and an associated phase locked sync signal as a pair.
-DPLL1 can lock to the clock reference and align the frame sync and multi-frame sync outputs with the paired sync input.
+The 82P33831 can accept a clock reference and an associated phase locked sync signal as a pair.
+DPLL1 or DPLL2 can lock to the clock reference and align the frame sync and multi-frame sync outputs with the paired sync input.
 The device allows any of the differential or single ended reference inputs to be configured as sync inputs that can be associated with any of the other differential or single ended reference inputs.
 The input sync signals can have a frequency of 1 PPS, 2 kHz, 4 kHz or 8 kHz.
-This feature enables DPLL1 to phase align its frame sync and multi-frame sync outputs with a sync input without the need use a low bandwidth setting to lock directly to the sync input.
+This feature enables DPLL1 or DPLL2 to phase align its frame sync and multi-frame sync outputs with a sync input without the need use a low bandwidth setting to lock directly to the sync input.

-The DPLLs support three primary operating modes: Free-Run, Locked and Holdover.
+DPLL1 and DPLL2 support four primary operating modes: Free-Run, Locked, Holdover and DCO.
 In Free-Run mode the DPLLs synthesize clocks based on the system clock alone.
 In Locked mode the DPLLs filter reference clock jitter with the selected bandwidth.
 In Locked mode, the long-term output frequency accuracy is the same as the long term frequency accuracy of the selected input reference.
 In Holdover mode, the DPLL uses frequency data acquired while in Locked mode to generate accurate frequencies when input references are not available.
+In DCO mode the DPLL control loop is opened and the DCO can be controlled by a PTP clock recovery servo running on an external processor to synthesize PTP clocks.

-The 82P33731 requires a system clock for its reference monitors and other digital circuitry.
+The 82P33831 requires a system clock for its reference monitors and other digital circuitry.
 The frequency accuracy of the system clock determines the frequency accuracy of the DPLLs in Free-Run mode.
-The frequency stability of the system clock determines the frequency stability of the DPLLs in Free-Run mode and in Holdover mode; and it affects the wander generation of the DPLLs in Locked mode.
+The frequency stability of the system clock determines the frequency stability of the DPLLs in Free-Run mode and in Holdover mode; and it affects the wander generation of the DPLLs in Locked and DCO modes.

-When used with a suitable system clock, DPLL1 meets the frequency accuracy, pull-in, hold-in, pullout, noise generation, noise tolerance, transient response, and holdover performance requirements of the following applications: ITU-T G.8262/G.813 EEC/SEC options 1 and 2, Telcordia GR-1244 Stratum 3 (S3), Telcordia GR-253-CORE S3 and SONET Minimum Clock (SMC).
+When used with a suitable system clock, DPLL1 and DPLL2 meet the frequency accuracy, pull-in, hold-in, pull-out, noise generation, noise tolerance, transient response, and holdover performance requirements of the following applications: ITU-T G.8262/G.813 EEC/SEC options 1 and 2, ITU-T G.8263, ITU-T G.8273.2, Telcordia GR-1244 Stratum 3 (S3), Telcordia GR-253-CORE Stratum 3 (S3) and SONET Minimum Clock (SMC).